flowr-analysis/flowr/wiki/Core.md

 this stems from the [AST decoration](#normalization) and signals that we have a decorated <a href="https://github.com/flowr-analysis/flowr/tree/main/src/r-bridge/lang-4.x/ast/model/model.ts#L268"><code><span title="The RNode type is the union of all possible nodes in the R-ast.
 It should be used whenever you either not care what kind of node you are dealing with or if you want to handle all possible nodes.
 All other subtypes (like RLoopConstructs ) listed above can be used to restrict the kind of node.
 They do not have to be exclusive, some nodes can appear in multiple subtypes.">RNode</span></code></a> (which may have additional information in `OtherInfo`).

 Yet again, this is not very interesting.
 When looking at the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/extractor.ts#L44"><code><span title="The best friend of produceDataFlowGraph and processDataflowFor .
-Maps every RType in the normalized AST to a processor.">processors</span></code></a> object you may be confused by many lines just mapping the node to the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/internal/process/process-named-call.ts#L19"><code><span title="Helper function for processNamedCall using the given functionName as the name of the function.">processAsNamedCall</span></code></a> function.
+Maps every RType in the normalized AST to a processor.">processors</span></code></a> object you may be confused by many lines just mapping the node to the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/internal/process/process-named-call.ts#L19"><code><span title="Helper function for processNamedCall using the given content as the name of the function.">processAsNamedCall</span></code></a> function.
 This is because during the dataflow analysis we actually "desugar" the AST, and treat syntax constructs like binary operators (e.g., `x + y`) as function calls (e.g. `` `+`(x, y) ``).
 We do this, because R does it the same way, and allows to even overwrite these operators (including `if`, `<-`, etc.) by their name.
 By treating them like R, as function calls, we get support for these overwrites for free, courtesy of flowR's call resolution.

 But where are all the interesting things handled then?
 For that, we want to have a look at the built-in environment, which can be freely configured using flowR's [configuration system](https://github.com/flowr-analysis/flowr/wiki/Interface#configuring-flowr).
-FlowR's heart and soul resides in the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/default-builtin-config.ts#L1334"><code><span title="Contains the built-in definitions recognized by flowR">DefaultBuiltinConfig</span></code></a> object, which is used to configure the built-in environment by mapping function names to <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in.ts#L350"><code>BuiltInProcessorMapper</code></a> functions.
+FlowR's heart and soul resides in the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/default-builtin-config.ts#L1338"><code><span title="Contains the built-in definitions recognized by flowR">DefaultBuiltinConfig</span></code></a> object, which is used to configure the built-in environment by mapping function names to <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in.ts#L350"><code>BuiltInProcessorMapper</code></a> functions.
 There you can find functions like <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/internal/process/functions/call/built-in/built-in-access.ts#L51"><code><span title="Processes different types of access operations.
 Example:   a[i] a$foo a[[i]] a@foo  ">processAccess</span></code></a> which handles the (subset) access to a variable, or <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/internal/process/functions/call/built-in/built-in-for-loop.ts#L38"><code><span title="Processes a for-loop call: for(<variable> in <vector>) <body> desugared as:   for(<variable>, <vector>, <body>)  ">processForLoop</span></code></a> which handles the primitive for loop construct (whenever it is not overwritten).